Rahul Sharma (actor)

-Early life
+Personal life

 Rahul hails from Dausa in Rajasthan and moved to Mumbai to become an actor.
 Sharma is a science graduate who wanted to do MBA but after attending a 50-day theatre workshop at the National School of Drama in New Delhi his life changed and he decided to be an actor.
 He has described himself as an avid traveller.

+He married Neha Sharma, a school teacher in Jaipur, on 22 January 2022.

 Career

 In 2012, he played the male lead in an episode of Teri Meri Love Stories.
 He played the role of Aakash Garg in the Star Plus TV series Ek Ghar Banaunga, Raghav Roy in Sony Pal's Ek Rishta Aisa Bhi and Vishesh in &TV's Mitegi Laxman Rekha opposite Shivani Tomar in 2018.

+His most popular onscreen jodi is opposite to Saachi Tiwari in Dangal TV's most popular show Kaisa Hai Yeh Rishta Anjaana as Rajat and Anmol, loved in the name of "Rajmol" by the audience.